AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/form-data-analytics/data-elements.md

 ---
 # Create appropriate data elements

-In the tags property we added two new data elements(ApplicantsStateOfResidence and validationError).
+In the Tags property we added two new data elements(ApplicantsStateOfResidence and validationError).
 ![adaptive-form](assets/data_elements.png)

 ## ApplicantStateOfResidence